Skip to main content

 Secure data storage

 The first thing you should consider is whether you should collect the data at all.
-Minimizing the data you collect in the first place is a great way to save time, and reduce storage costs and liability.
+Minimising the data you collect in the first place is a great way to save time, and reduce storage costs and liability.
 Once you have the data consider if you really need to store it.
 Keep personal data only if necessary for the purpose for which you collected it.
 Avoid storing unnecessary or sensitive data.

 GDPR compliant data storage